 The sign of a top-class hotel is the restaurant.
 I really enjoyed breakfast here for the duration of my stay and it was a time I truly looked forward to every day.

 As you step out of the elevator you are greeted by a welcoming maitre d who will take your room number and direct you to your table.
 Numerous staff are on hand to look after you.
 Plates are cleared promptly and without fuss while coffee or tea is delivered in a heartbeat.
 During the warmer days, there is a stunning balcony where a few lucky guests will get to enjoy breakfast views across the Neumarkt square.

 The food was fresh and delicious.
 The bakery consisted of plain croissants, pain au raisin, and chocolate croissants together with fresh rolls and pastries.
 Accompaniments included butter, jams, and always a sign of class, a slab of honeycomb and honey.
 There were plenty of cold meats and cheeses, and the hot plates included sausages, bacon, scrambled and boiled eggs, chicken bites and so much more.

 In the evenings the restaurant serves up regional specialties, seasonal dishes, international dishes, and many other innovative creations.

-Not only was the food exceptional but the ambiance and service were top class in the most delightful of surroundings.
+Not only was the food exceptional but the ambience and service were top-class in the most delightful of surroundings.
 I just hope no one was watching me as I went up time and time again for more.
 It really was that good but I blame it on my job – I need the energy to carry out this research you know!